| mail us

 Music, Dance and Tango: Music plays a big part in my life.
 Give me Blues, Jazz, Classical, Opera, ethnic music - anything, in fact, that speaks to the deeper meaning in life and I'm in another place.
 And dance?
 Because if there is any rhythm in the music you have to move to it.
 That's my definition of dance - a compelling need to move to music - anything else is merely gymnastics.
 I came to tango through its music.
 The tremendous breadth and diversity from the most melancholic tango to the most rumbustuous milonga or candombe.
 I started to learn the piano at the age of 63.
 I'm not a natural musician.
 It's hard, hard work but I had always promised myself that one day, when there was time, I would do it.
 Carpe diem.
 But it's also comforting to know that I did not deprive the world of a great musical talent by leaving it so late in life.

 Writing: I enjoy writing.
-I find it painful.
-One of the objectives is to experiment with writing style and form to achieve various purposes.
-This is my chosen vehicle.
-I have been doing technical writing for the web for over a decade now.
+I find it very difficult.
+One of my objectives is to experiment with writing style and form to achieve various purposes.
+This site is my chosen vehicle.
+I have been doing technical writing for the web for well over a decade now.
 This site contains well over 3,000 pages that were my kindergarten.
 Time to move on.

 For those entirely devoid of a sense of irony the site's name, hillofbeans.org, is meant to indicate that I do not take myself entirely seriously.
 If you you do find the occasional sliver of humor it was - mostly - intended.
 For if we cannot laugh at ourselves, and the occasionally dreadful business that is called life, what hope is there for sanity and the future of the species.

-I am, by nature, an optimist but I fear that we on the verge of entering a dark and troubling times lie just ahead.
+I am, by nature, an optimist but I fear that dark and troubling times lie just ahead.
 Just to end on a high note.

 Copyright © 2005 - 2023.